USEPA/workshops/lessons/repr_doc.md

 And renders like: ![EPA Seal](https://www.epa.gov/sites/production/files/2013-06/epa_seal_verysmall_trim.gif)

 The only difference is the use of the `!` at the beginning.
-When parsed, the image itself will be included, and not just linked text.
+When parsed, the image itself will be included, and not linked text.
 As these will be on the web, the images need to also be available via the web.
 You can link to local files, but will need to use a path relative to the root of the document you are working on.
 Let's not worry about that as it is a bit beyond the scope of this tutorial.

 And with this, we can have some real fun.

 ![matt foley](https://media.giphy.com/media/n7Nwr10hWzROE/giphy.gif)

-Now that we can structure out text with Markdown, we need to add the next step: incorportaing code.
+Now that we know a bit out the YAML that controls the document build process, and we can structure our text with Markdown, we need to add the last step: incorportaing code.

 ## Code Chunks

-Since we are talking about markdown and R, our documents will all be R Markdown documents (i.e. .Rmd).
-To include R Code in your .Rmd you would do something like:
+As we have mentioned, our documents will all be R Markdown documents (i.e. .Rmd).
+To include R Code in your `.Rmd` you would do something like:

 <pre>```{r}
-message('```{r}
 x<-rnorm(100)
 x<br>```</pre>